BenjaminZadorian/WSE-SpikingNeuralNetwork/README.md

 ## Requirements
 - Python 3.8 or later
-- Linux or macOS (NEST does not support Windows natively — see Windows instructions below)
+- Linux or macOS (NEST does not support Windows natively)

 ### Installation (Linux)
 1. Install Python